Mack & Rita

 Mack & Rita is a 2022 American comedy film directed by Katie Aselton, from a screenplay by Madeline Walter and Paul Welsh.
 The plot follows a 30-year-old woman (Elizabeth Lail) who wakes up as her 70-year-old self (Diane Keaton) after a bachelorette party.
-Taylour Paige, Loretta Devine, Amy Hill, Lois Smith, Wendie Malick, Simon Rex, Martin Short, and Dustin Milligan also star.
-The film was released on August 12, 2022, by Gravitas Premiere, to negative reviews from critics, including a worst actress nomination for Keaton, but the performances of Paige and Milligan were praised.
+Taylour Paige, Loretta Devine, Amy Hill, Lois Smith, Wendie Malick, Simon Rex, Martin Short and Dustin Milligan also star.

+The film was released on August 12, 2022, by Gravitas Premiere, to negative reviews from critics, including a Golden Raspberry Award for Worst Actress nomination for Keaton, but the performances of Paige and Milligan were praised.